 Penhold or Shakehand

-Blades are broken down into two main types: penhold or shakehand.
+Blades are broken down into two main types: penhold and shakehand.
 As the shakehand grip is far more popular, especially outside of China, you might not even know that they make specialized penhold blades.

 Although even if you use the penhold grip, you don’t have to use a penhold blade.
 Many penholders are comfortable using regular shakehand blades with straight handles.

-If you’re a shakehand player simply stick with the regular blades, you don’t want to be using any penhold versions.
+If you’re a shakehand player, simply stick with the regular blades.
+You don’t want to be using any penhold versions.

 Allwood Blades vs Carbon Blades